-Go to Metric Menu
+Return to Metric Menu

 Remember that cubic problems deal with volume.

-Here are the problems:
+Here are the first two examples:

 1.00 m3 = how many cubic centimeters?